Totality for Mixed Inductive and Coinductive Types: Introduction

-To guarantee that a definition is correct, two-steps are necessary: \begin{enumerate} \item Hindley-Milner type-checking~\cite{Milner} to guarantee that evaluation doesn't provoke runtime errors, \item a \emph{totality test} to check that the defined function respects the fixed points polarities involved in its type. \end{enumerate} The second point generalizes a previous termination checker~\cite{SCTHyvernat}: when no coinductive type is involved, totality amount to termination.
-It is important to keep in mind that any definition that passes this test is guaranteed to be correct but there are correct definitions that are rejected.\footnote{The halting problem is, after all, undecidable~\cite{turing} \frownie.} In a programming context, the result of this second step can be ignored when the programmer (thinks he) knows better.
-In a proof-assistant context however, it cannot be ignored: non total definitions can lead to inconsistencies.
-The most obvious example is the definition { }
+The totality test generalizes an older termination checker~\cite{ph:SCT}.
+Like before, any definition that passes this test is guaranteed to be correct but because the halting problem is undecidable, some correct definitions are rejected.
+In a programming context, the programmer may choose to ignore the warning if she (thinks she) knows better.
+In a proof-assistant context however, it cannot be ignored as non-total definitions lead to inconsistencies, the most obvious example being { }

-which is non-terminating but belongs to all types, even the empty one!
-There are subtler examples of definitions that normalize to values but still lead to inconsistencies~\cite{ThorstenNad} (\cf example on page~\pageref{sec:CounterExample}).
+which is non-terminating but belongs to all types.
+As we'll see, there are subtler examples of definitions that normalize to values but still lead to inconsistencies.

-In Coq~\cite{Coq}, the productivity condition for coinductive definitions is ensured by a very strict syntactic condition (guardedness~\cite{Coquand93}) similar to the condition that inductive definitions need to have one structurally decreasing argument.
-In Agda~\cite{Agda}, the user can write arbitrary recursive definitions and the productivity condition is ensured by the termination checker.
-The implemented checker extends a published version~\cite{foetus} to deal with coinductive types, but while this is sound for simple types like streams, it is known to be unsound for nested coinductive and inductive types~\cite{ThorstenNad}.
-This paper provides a first step toward a solution for this problem.
+In Coq~\cite{coq_manual}, the productivity condition for coinductive definitions is ensured by a strict syntactic condition (guardedness~\cite{coquand:infinite}) similar to the condition that inductive definitions need to have one structurally decreasing argument.
+In Agda~\cite{agda_manual}, the user can write arbitrary recursive definitions and the productivity condition is ensured by the termination checker.
+Agda's checker extends the termination checker developed by A. Abel~\cite{abel:foetus} to deal with coinductive types, but while this is sound for simple types like streams, it is known to be unsound for nested coinductive and inductive types~\cite[Section~5]{altenkirch_danielsson:nested}.
+Agda's totality checker is patched to deal with such counter examples but as far as I know, no proof of correctness is available.\footnote{Their counterexample is described in Section~\ref{sec:CounterExample} on page~\pageref{sec:CounterExample}.
+Simply put, the problem of checking termination and productivity independently is that we cannot distinguish between~$\mu_X\nu_Y.F(X,Y)$ and~$\nu_Y\mu_X.F(X,Y)$, which have different semantics.} This paper provides a combinatorial characterization of totality.
+An upcoming paper will describe how it can be used to implement a totality checker.